NATIONAL COMPANY, INC.

 Both photos are from "National's Anniversary Photo Album" - published in 1964 for National's fifty years 1914-1964 in business.

-Kingsley Radio Company - AR7 - In addition to Axis-created copies of the HRO, some of our allies also created "knock-offs."
+Kingsley Radio Company - K/CR/11 aka AR7 - In addition to Axis-created copies of the HRO, some of our allies also created "knock-offs."
 Probably the best known HRO "knock-off" is the AR7 receiver built during WWII by Kingsley Radio Co. of Melbourne, Australia.
 The Australian Army referred to the AR7 as "Reception Set No.1" while Kingsley's original designation was K/CR/11.
 Though the AR7 has a micrometer dial and uses plug-in coil sets, that's about as far as the HRO copying went.
 The AR7 uses eight tubes (plus two in the original PS) and covers 138kc up to 25mc using five coil sets.
 Rather than using a separate Mixer and Local Oscillator, the AR7 uses a Converter Stage.
 The tubes employed are standard "American" tube types.
-The receiver uses a stainless steel overlay on the front panel although some of the Australia Army receivers have the front panels painted green.
+The receiver uses a stainless steel overlay on the front panel.
+The Royal Australian Air Force used the receiver with the panel unpainted while the Royal Australia Army receivers have the front panels painted green.
 Interestingly, the S-meter on the AR7 works "backwards."
 Full scale is "0" and mechanical zero is "9."
 Additionally, the micrometer dial also works "backwards" (when compared to the HRO) with 0 being the highest frequency tuned and 500 being the lowest.
-All Army AR7 receivers were rack mounted with a rack mounted power supply and a rack mounted speaker.
+All Army AR7 receivers were installed in a small "table" rack with a rack mounted power supply and a rack mounted speaker.
 The audio output impedance was approximately 1750 Z ohms and 600 Z ohms and the panel jacks provided both audio outputs.
-Probably around 3000 AR7s were produced.
+Probably around 3500 AR7s were produced.
 After WWII, the AR7 was used extensively in airports around Australia as a communications receiver.
+All AR7s for post-war airport use were totally rebuilt and many were modified for CODAN, a type of squelch circuit.
 Some of the receivers had the LO coil removed from the coil sets and a Crystal controlled oscillator installed for "fixed frequency" operation.
-It was common to find "banks" of modified AR7s in Australian airports post-WWII.
-See "Collector's Gallery" below for the Amalgamated Wireless Australasia AMR-100 "HRO Copy" from K6DGH.
+It was common to find a "wall of AR7 receivers" (sometimes up to 30 receivers) in Australian airports post-WWII.
+See "Collector's Gallery" in part 4 for the Amalgamated Wireless Australasia AMR-100 "HRO Copy" from K6DGH.

-photo right: Kingsley Radio Co., Melbourne, Australia - AR-7 receiver.
-Most receivers left the stainless steel front panel overlay unpainted with the nomenclature slightly polished to improve its readability.
+photo right: Kingsley Radio Co., Melbourne, Australia - K/CR/11 or AR-7 receiver.
+This is SN: 01 805 and it was used by the Royal Australian Air Force.
 Note that the coil graphs are also stamped stainless overlays.
 Two graphs are used to improve the accuracy of the graph.
 The coil sets are general coverage only.
+RAAF tag is missing but all five plug-in coil sets are still with this receiver.

 The Post-WWII HRO Receivers